antony-jr/QAppImageUpdate/docs/UsingPlugin.md

 ---
 id: UsingPlugin
 title: Build QAppImageUpdate as Qt Plugin
-sidebar_label: Building as Qt Plugin.
+sidebar_label: Building as Qt Plugin
 ---

 QAppImageUpdate can compiled as a **Qt Plugin**.
 When it is built as a Qt Plugin, QAppImageUpdate can be used from any programming language that supports Qt.